Dracula Sir: Reception

 Madhumanti Pait Chowdhury, reviewing for Anandabazar Patrika, felt that the backstory of the Naxal movement was needed to establish the characters.
-He noticed that several scenes in the film, as well as Dracula's costum,e were similar to Todd Phillips's Joker.
+He noticed that several scenes in the film, as well as Dracula's costume, were similar to Todd Phillips's Joker.
 Chowdhury opined that stylization has been given importance by creating some scenes for the sake of cinematic beauty.
 Chowdhury praised Indranath Marik's cinematography and screenplay by Debalaya and Kallol Lahiri, as some aspects were beautifully woven.
 Chowdhury also praised the film score, acting of Anirban, Vidipta Chakraborty, Supriya Dutt, Kanchan Mallick and Rudranil Ghosh but felt that Anirban-Mimi chemistry needed to boost up.
 Chowdhury opined that the time-travel, the union of the real and the surreal has taken shape in the film divided into eight episodes.

 Debolina Sen, writing for Times of India, gave three out of five stars and termed it as "A complex tale of life, love and rebirth."
 Agreeing with Chowdhury, Sen praised the music, costume and makeup.
 She found the screenplay engaging but not without flaws, but its direction was clear and to-the-point.
 She also felt that the costume designs were similar to the 2019 film Joker.
 She praised Anirban for portrayals of two different characters of Raktim and Amol from two different eras.
 Concluding the review, she opined, "Dracula Sir is a passionate piece of work that seems to lack in reason at times.
 But yes, it's a film you shouldn't give a miss."
 Sankhayan Ghosh, writing for Film Companion, opined that the film was neither a good story nor fun.
 He felt it was mildly irritating as shortcomings of the screenplay were glossed over with music-video like passages.